GarboDog/Vocab-Matching-Game/README.md

 obviosly in the same format as the input so you can copy and paste them back into the input if you would like to retry those words later.

 PS!
-YOU ARE FREE TO RIP THIS!! just throw a pitty credit link back to our website garbodog.com pretty please! :3
+YOU ARE FREE TO RIP THIS!! <a href="https://github.com/GarboDog/Vocab-Matching-Game">GITHUB</a>
+Just throw a pitty credit link back to our website pretty please!
+<a href="garbodog.com">GarboDog.com</a> :3

 KNOWN BUGS: